Esri/pyprt/README.md

 * C++ Compiler (C++ 17)
   * Windows: MSVC 14.23 or later
   * Linux: GCC 8 or later (we build and test on RHEL7/CentOS7)
-  * macOS (Catalina or later): Xcode 11
+  * macOS (Catalina or later): Xcode 11 or later
 * Python (version >= 3.6)
-  * Packages: wheel, arcgis 1.8.2, twine, sphinx, pkginfo, xmlrunner
+  * Packages (latest version if not specified): wheel, arcgis 1.8.2, twine, sphinx, pkginfo, xmlrunner
 * Optional: Conda (e.g. miniconda3)
 * CMake (version >= 3.14)
 * Ninja (or jom)